-AT&T's quarterly profit tops Wall Street estimates
+AT&T's quarterly profit tops Wall Street estimates, shares rise

 Excluding some items, earnings per share were 79 cents, ahead of analysts' average estimate of 73 cents per share, according to Thomson Reuters I/B/E/S.

-Revenue declined to $39.8 billion from $40.5 billion in the year-ago period, hitting analysts' average estimate.
+Revenue declined slightly to $39.8 billion from $40.5 billion in the year-ago period, hitting analysts' average estimate.

-Churn, or customer defections among phone subscribers who pay a monthly bill, was 0.79 percent, the lowest in the company's history, AT&T said.

 Reporting by Anjali Athavaley; Editing by Bill Rigby